0

 A chronic state of high blood sugar can lead to damage in arteries, forming plaque, which increases risk factors for heart disease and stroke.

-The Impact of Diet on Insulin Levels
+Diet and Insulin Levels

 Our diet plays a pivotal role in insulin levels.
 Let's focus on how daily sugar and carbohydrate intake influences this.